elicia4/linux_notes/text_manipulation/awk.md

 This will output the first field only from each line.
 You can output the second column by using `$2` instead of `$1` and so on.
 Here we are printing individual fields.
-We added the `print` command within the brackets, techinically that's a script inside the brackets.
+We added the `print` command within the brackets, technically that's a script inside the brackets.
 If you change the field number to '0' (`$0`), the entire file will be printed to the SO.
 You can output multiple fields like so: